 In such situations, the Double VPN

-(Double Vampire Permanent Neutralizer) comes in handy, as is able to double encrypt your traffic.
+(Double Vampire Permanent Neutralizer) comes in handy, as it can double encrypt your Internet traffic.

 While doing a bit of research on this subject, you will see that the Double VPN server is explained as: